komminarlabs/terraform-provider-mageai/README.md

 # terraform-provider-mageai

 Terraform provider to manage Mage AI

-> [!CAUTION]
->
-> This Terraform provider is currently in **active development** and is **not considered stable**.
-Features, configurations, and behavior may change without notice, and there may be bugs or incomplete functionality.
->
+## ⚠️ Deprecation Notice

+This Terraform provider was an experimental project and **was never published**.
+It is **no longer maintained** and will not receive any updates, fixes, or support.

-> **DO NOT** use this provider in any production environment.
-It is intended for testing and development purposes only.
+- Do **not** use this provider in production or for active development.
->
-> Please proceed with caution and keep this in mind when using it in any environment.
+- The repository remains public for reference and archival purposes only.
+- If you need a MageAI integration, you may fork this repo and continue development independently.

 ## Requirements